-F. API development standard and tools
+F. API development standards and tools

 G. AI (Artificial Intelligence)/ML (Machine Learning) development

 Use Python for developing the AI/ML modules for “intelligent automation”.
-Python, a popular open-source language is an excellent choice for AI/ML programming.
+Python, a popular open-source language, is an excellent choice for AI/ML programming.

 You can take advantage of excellent Python packages like TensorFlow, NumPy, SciPy, Matplotlib, etc.

 10. Create a project plan to build HR software

 The PM should now develop a detailed project plan.
 The plan should contain an outline of the project tasks, dependencies, and schedule.